Skip to navigation

 Filing the Suit

 If you do not reach a settlement, your lawyer will file a complaint with the court.
 This complaint will summarize what you allege happened and how you were harmed by the incident.
+If applicable, it will touch on elements of negligence and damages.
 Once filed, the court will have a month or more to locate the defendant and serve them with the lawsuit.

 After the defendant is served, the pretrial phase can begin.
 This consists of a complaint and answer phase, a discovery phase, and a motions phase.
 The answer phase is when the defendant must answer your original complaint.
 In the discovery phases, the lawyers for both sides will gather evidence and testimony.
 The motions phase is when either lawyer can ask the court to take any action for further investigation on their behalf.